 When I talk to EDs and development staff about why donors aren’t sticking around, the reasons are pretty consistent.
 Nonprofits struggle to tell compelling stories about their work.
 They send generic thank-you letters instead of personalized acknowledgments.
 They ask for money without first connecting with donors to understand what matters to them.
+And increasingly, donors care about that connection.
+They want to know where their money is going, what it’s supporting, and what difference it’s making.
+In today’s economy, people are selective.
+There are a lot of organizations asking for support, and donors are looking for reasons to feel invested, not just financially but emotionally.

 The problem is that most development teams are stretched thin.
 They’re writing grants, planning events, managing volunteers, seeking donations, and trying to keep up with communications.
 Donor data is sitting right there in the CRM, but there’s little to no bandwidth to do anything strategic with it.